huy75/Raise_the_terrain/README.md

 # RAISE THE TERRAIN
 ## About

-Create a rotatable 3D grid from an input file using C programming language and the C graphics library SDL2.
+Create a rotable 3D grid from an input file using C programming language and the C graphics library SDL2.

 ## SDL2
 In order to use the project, you need to install SDL2.